On Newton strata in the $B_{dR}^+$-Grassmannian: Introduction

-Our second main topic is also related to Newton strata in the $B_{{\rm dR}}^+$-Grassmannian.
-Let $C$ be a complete and algebraically closed extension of $\Qp$.
+To explain our second main topic, let $C$ be a complete and algebraically closed extension of $\Qp$.
 Then we have the Cartan decomposition where the union is over all conjugacy classes of cocharacters of $G$.
-It corresponds to a subdivision of $\Gr_G$ into locally spacial sub-diamonds, the affine Schubert cells $\Gr_{G,\mu}$, whose $C$-valued points are the contribution for the respective $\mu$ in the above decomposition.
+It corresponds to a subdivision of $\Gr_G$ into locally spatial sub-diamonds, the affine Schubert cells $\Gr_{G,\mu}$, whose $C$-valued points are the contribution for the respective $\mu$ in the above decomposition.